syntaxsour/devops-knowledge-portfolio/README.md

 ## Backlogs

-- Build the web site and host it
-- Reconsider about the license
 - Make a document of how to use the Makefile

 ## License

-This documentation is licensed under the GNU Free Documentation License (GFDL).

-The GFDL is a copyleft license that allows anyone to use, modify, and distribute the documents in this repository.
-It ensures that derivative works also remain freely licensed by requiring that any modifications or adaptations to the documents be licensed under the GFDL as well.
+This material is licensed under the Creative Commons Attribution-ShareAlike 4.0 International except for the source code portions, which are licensed under the MIT License.